 Well, for those one or two of you who are following at home, I flew off the blog radar again.
 The 2016-17 U.S. political climate has done my work and mental health no favors, but I think what I needed even more was to sleep off my adrenaline depletion after the many years I spent in grad school.
 I haven't stopped working, though.
 I am taking some time to think about where my voice truly belongs.
 Big things are afoot– fun things, childlike things, things that lead me more towards equal collaborations in other performative and multi-disciplinary settings.

-I am currently working on a show that reveals these new ideas, place and date TBD soon, hopefully in late May/early June 2018.
+I am currently working on a show that reveals these new ideas, place and date TBD soon, hopefully a work in progress show in late May/early June 2018, followed by a full show in the 2018-19 season.
 I will post about the progress my comrades and I are making.
 This show builds on the non-stop show concept I used for my doctoral recital, and leans towards something a bit experimental and a more cohesive and abstract narrative.
 The genre of experimental theater calls to me, however I remain flexible on what this genre will be.
 I am more than happy to defy labels.
 I do have brilliant models in mind, though, which I am molding into an amalgam all my own.
 I'll name a few today, and will always give appreciative nods to everyone who inspires me.
 Currently, I am in love with the theatrical works of Aperghis and Kagel, as well as the sculptures, costumes and theatrical works of Oskar Schlemmer.
 My work leans to more childlike pursuits too, such as building instruments that are probably more inspired by Dr. Seuss or Willy Wonka than European examples.
 I am definitely entering inventor territory, and studying the work of Harry Partch, namely in the way he mixed music with storytelling and sound-sculpture, is very inspiring.
-I am intrigued by kinetic art, especially the playful works of Calder.
-I am slowly teaching myself rudimentary mechanics, how to build unusual instruments, and automata.
+I am intrigued by kinetic art, especially the playful works of Calder, also seen here at this page devoted to his work at Artsy*, and I am slowly teaching myself rudimentary mechanics, how to build unusual instruments, and automata.
 Then there is my ultimate obsession: Victorian era mechanical musical instruments.
 I will compose for those in the near future, but more on that later.
 First, I must teach myself to repair a few of the vintage musical toys in my arsenal.

 I think it's fair to say that while I will never abandon academic rigor (because of course I am rabidly reading books about experimental theater,) I am also learning to be a bit scrappy, thanks to my brother.
 These days, being hands-on scrappy is a better teacher for me than any book.
 I need to get this into my hands, my bones, my spleen.
 It feels good to use a tactile approach, and as always, I find that I retain these lessons longer when I'm building physical objects.
 Future shows will always include several sound-sculptures built by and with my brother (a few seen in earlier posts and some more to come.)
 I have also asked several old and new friends to collaborate with me in the coming years, including musicians, dancers, a juggler, acrobats, visual artists and others.
 I am finding that some of this experimental stuff is leading me back to more traditional musical forms.
 For instance, I am filling in some huge holes in my more academic skill-sets, such as learning recording software to aid in composing in sketchbook form, and composing for voice.
 While most compose for voice earlier into their education, this year will be my first time writing for voice and employing text.